Ion Beam and Neutron Core Facility

 In 2006, the magnetic quadrupole system had to be removed for the construction of the laboratories on the third floor and was reassembled in early 2007.
 Without adjusting the magnets, we measured a beam spot size of 20 microns, demonstrating the robustness of this design.
 Following the replacement of the scattering foil with a phase space sweeper and smaller aperture we have obtained a beam spot approximately 8 µm in diameter.

 The magnetostatic lens is in routine use.

-The design of the compound lens, used to focus the beam, is based on the one used for our electrostaticly focused microbeam.
-However, in order to simplify the PMM operation we have elected to use permanent magnets to construct the lens as opposed to the electrostatic lenses.
+The design of the compound lens, used to focus the beam, is based on the one used for our electrostatically focused microbeam.
+However, in order to simplify the PMM operation, we have elected to use permanent magnets to construct the lens as opposed to the electrostatic lenses.
 The use of permanent magnets eliminates the need for bulky power supplies and cooling systems required by other types of ion lenses in addition to allowing a tighter configuration (and therefore better optical properties) than common electromagnetic lenses.
 Magnet strength is adjusted by moving rare earth magnets in and out of a shaped yoke as seen in the figure.

 Two permanent magnet quadrupole triplets have been purchased from STI Optronics.
 The optimized lens, shown here, consists of two outer 4.25 cm long magnetic quadrupoles and an 8.5 cm long center quadrupole with inter-quadrupole gaps of 1.67 cm and a bore of radius 6.35 mm.
 It should be noted that such a small bore radius is rather difficult to obtain with standard electromagnets.